thejoshwolfe/yauzl/README.md

 Note that random access is required by the zip file specification, so the fd cannot be an open socket or any other fd that does not support random access.

 `options` may be omitted or `null`.
-The defaults are `{autoClose: false, lazyEntries: false, decodeStrings: true, validateEntrySizes: true}`.
+The defaults are `{autoClose: false, lazyEntries: false, decodeStrings: true, validateEntrySizes: true, strictFileNames: false}`.

 See `open()` for the meaning of the options and callback.